RetroDECK/ES-DE/CONTRIBUTING.md

 ### Help needed:

-Contributions to ES are very much appreciated as there are many things that need to be implemented and improved.
-Code commits is only one part of it, as work is also needed on the rbsimple-DE theme as well as thorough application testing.
+Contributions to ES-DE are very much appreciated as there are many things that need to be implemented and improved.
+Code commits is only one part of it, as work is also needed on the rbsimple-DE theme set as well as thorough application testing.

 A review of the CMake configuration files would also be helpful.
 Although the building and package generation works more or less correctly, there are some hacks and similar in the CMakeLists.txt files that need improving by someone who really knows how this software package works.

 Work is also needed to get ES-DE into the repositories of the various supported operating systems.
 For example Debian, Fedora, FreeBSD, NetBSD and OpenBSD.
 This is an area where I have no experience so help with this would be fantastic.

 Regarding testing, it's impossible for me to test every game system as rbsimple-DE has support for more than a 100 different systems.
-There could be issues with the configuration template files, or within ES itself.
+There could be issues with the configuration template files, or within ES-DE itself.
 So more testing is needed!

 In general, a thorough review of [es_systems.cfg_unix](resources/templates/es_systems.cfg_unix), [es_systems.cfg_macos](resources/templates/es_systems.cfg_macos) and [es_systems.cfg_windows](resources/templates/es_systems.cfg_windows) would be great!